 Measuring Amazon S3 Redundancy

-We are not, however, impervious to these outages and we are regrouping this morning to take our own advice.
+Deft is not impervious to these outages and we are regrouping this morning to take our own advice.
 We are assessing our own data durability after yesterday’s outage and doing everything we can to make sure our infrastructure design practices match the needs of all our clients.

 We plan to take a look at the data surrounding this outage in order to truly understand the impact and ramifications.
 Though yesterday was a rough day, the AWS track record over the long-term provides evidence of past reliability that still remains.
 The stated Amazon S3 SLA for Uptime or Availability caps at 99.99%, and AWS hasn’t experienced meaningful downtime in this way in recent memory.
 Some sporadic hiccups are inevitable, but yesterday made news because this was a very unexpected, rare, and relatively unprecedented outage for AWS.